-Illinois foreclosure listings of foreclosures for sale and nationwide.
-Our foreclosure data includes Illinois bank owned homes, foreclosed homes and REO properties.
-All our foreclosure listings are screened for accuracy by our team of professionals on a daily basis.
-All of our Illinois foreclosure homes for sale will also include the contact information, number of beds and baths, SQFT and price.
+Scroll down to find Illinois foreclosure listings of foreclosure homes for sale.
+Our Illinois homes for sale database will also include listings of bank owned homes, short sales, sheriff sales and pre-foreclosures.
+All our Illinois foreclosure listings are pre-screened for accuracy by our team of professionals on a daily basis.
+All of our foreclosed properties for sale will also include the contact information, number of bedrooms and baths, square footage and price.

 Chicago has recorded a steep drop in housing prices, with the median listing price sitting at just under $230,000.
 In the state's capital city, Springfield, median listing prices are currently at $99,000.
 These statistics show strength in the market, making the purchase of Illinois foreclosures a worthwhile investment.